mesosphere/universe/docs/tutorial/GetStarted.md

 }
 ```

-The service id, cpus and mem are populated from the config json file.
+The service `name`, `cpus` and `mem` are populated from the `config.json` file.
 The image is populated from the `resource.json` file.
 We are using HOST mode of networking to dynamically get a port from the available pool.
 Read [about Marathon ports](https://mesosphere.github.io/marathon/docs/ports.html) to understand modes in detail.

 ### Step 4 : Testing the package